What qualifies as a “coronavirus-related distribution” from a retirement plan?

 Disease Control and Prevention (including a test authorized under the

-Federal Food, Drug, and Cosmetic Act); or
+Federal Food, Drug, and Cosmetic Act); or - Experiences adverse financial consequences as a result

 of certain events.
 To qualify under this test, the individual (or his or